docsifyjs/docsify/docs/plugins.md

 }
 ```

-!> You can get internal methods through `window.Docsify.utils`.
+!> You can get internal methods through `window.Docsify`.
+Get the current instance through the second argument.

 #### Example